Winter Semester 2023/24

 - Chronological CV in English in a tabular form (i.e. not as a free text).

-- Motivation letter in English.
+- Application letter in English.
 Please set out your qualification for the degree programme and let us know why you chose the degree programme (max.
-2 pages).
+2 pages, see also our FAQ Application letter).

 - Optional documents: